SamSamhuns/active_crowd_analysis/README.md

 # Active Crowd Analysis: Pandemic Risk Mitigation for the Blind or Visually Impaired

 Paper accepted at the 2020 ECCV Conference [ACVR Workshop](https://iplab.dmi.unict.it/acvr2020/program).
-The [paper](https://github.com/SamSamhuns/active_crowd_analysis/blob/master/Active%20Crowd%20Analysis.pdf) is also available in this repository.
+The paper is available at this [ECCV Springer link](https://link.springer.com/chapter/10.1007%2F978-3-030-66823-5_25) and also [hosted](https://github.com/SamSamhuns/active_crowd_analysis/blob/master/Active%20Crowd%20Analysis.pdf) in this repository.

 ## Result Reproduction Instructions